 - Students are expected to attend the class that is being recorded.
 Recording a lecture is not a replacement for class attendance.

-Recording devices are considered auxiliary aids and as such must be allowed or provided to qualified students who do not have their own device.
+Recording devices are considered auxiliary aids and, as such, must be allowed or provided to qualified students who do not have their own device.